emeeks94/Drum-Kit/README.md

 # Drum-Kit
-This is a drum kit project with an mazing twist to the functionalities.
+This is a drum kit project with an amazing twist to the functionalities.